 “Arghhhh!
 Conflict.
 Conflict is hard.
 Conflict will ALWAYS hard.
 Hunker down and get used to feeling awful!!!”

 People who handle conflict well are magnetic.
-You trust them immediately.
-You can say anything to them without fear they’ll get triggered, avoidant, or secretly combust from suppressed anger three months later.
+We trust them immediately.
+You can say anything to them without fear they’ll get triggered, avoidant (like old me), or secretly combust from suppressed anger three months later.

 It’s wonderful.
-And you can be like this too!
+And we could be like this too!

-When you become conflict-chill, something awesome happens: you get curious.
+When I became conflict-chill, something awesome happened: I got curious.

-Instead of feeling “YOU’RE CROSSING MY BOUNDARIES,” you wonder: “Wait, what did they actually mean?
+Instead of feeling “YOU’RE CROSSING MY BOUNDARIES,” I began to wonder: “Wait, what did they actually mean?
 Did I understand that as they intended?”
-Most conflicts are mistakes, so the first step should always be to ensure that you’ve understood the other correctly.
+Most conflicts are mistakes, so the first step should always be to ensure that we’ve understood the other correctly.
 But conflict anxiety blocks this natural curiosity.

 How many dumb fights have you gotten into because of personal anxiety?

-Conflict anxiety is there for a reason, of course: often to mitigate rejection and self-loathing.
-But conflict anxiety can be replaced by more skillful strategies that achieve the same ends.
+Conflict anxiety is there for a reason, of course: commonly to mitigate rejection and/or self-loathing.
+But whatever the incentives are, conflict anxiety can be replaced by more skillful strategies that achieve the same ends.

 Surely there is a point after which it’s proven that these aren’t misunderstandings, and they really are willing to hurt you?
 Or at least deliberately intimidate you?
 Then do you get to be anxious without feeling like it’s your own fault?